kyriosaa/cps/README.md

 - **Data Display -** Data regarding the object distance and light level is shown on a 16x2 LCD screen.
 The unit of distance can be changed between centimeters and inches.
 The choice between cm/in is remembered and kept in the Arduino's EEPROM.
 - **Remote Control -** Functions of the device can be done on an IR remote controller.
 These functions include:
     - Unlocking the app
-    - Switching between screens showing distance data, light level data, and an option to reset settings to default
+    - Switching between screens showing distance data, light level data
     - Switching distance units between cm/in
     - Resetting settings to default